WestRidgeSystems/jmisb/README.md

-If you are using a dependency management tool such as Maven with access to the [Central Repository](https://search.maven.org/), you can configure it to use jMISB as a dependency.
+If you are using a dependency management tool such as Maven with access to the [Central Repository](https://search.maven.org/), you can configure it to use jmisb as a dependency.
 For Maven, add the following to your `pom.xml`:

 ```xml
     <dependency>